chameleon-tbn/CompatibilityReport/README.md

 * Review of all subscribed mods with the catalog information
 * Text report, sorted by mod name; split into reviewed and non-reviewed mods
 * Automatic download of a new catalog; no need for a mod update for every new incompatibility
-* Logging
+* Use of mod groups, to allow different editions of mods as mod requirement
-* Note: the current catalog has only builtin mods
+* Note: the current catalog contains only builtin mods

 ### Roadmap towards version 1.0 (might change)
 * 0.2 - Catalog auto-update, based on webcrawling
   * Detection of new and removed mods
   * Detection of changes to mod name, update date, author id/name, required dlc/mods, source url, ...
   * Automatic change notes and catalog versioning
-  * Use of mod groups, to allow different editions of mods as mod requirement
 * 0.3 - Catalog manual update routine, probably based on csv
   * Again with automatic change notes and catalog versioning
   * First real catalog, with basic information about 1600+ mods and related authors
-  * Also with mod compatibility information for selected mods
+  * Catalog also containing mod compatibility information for a limited set of mods
   * Set up download site
-  * settings xml
 * 0.4 - Alpha release on GitHub and Steam Workshop (unlisted?)
   * Catalog with mod compatibilities and dependencies for many mods (not complete yet)
   * Steam pinned discussions for submissions by mod authors and others